 What are Virtual Clinical Trials?

 In addition, these trials enable elderly or patients living in far-off areas to participate in the trial, thus enabling the involvement of a highly diverse patient population.
 Such an arrangement offers opportunities for a more patient-centric approach as patients can participate in the trial as per their convenience and without worrying about the need to travel to the study sites.
-In addition, virtual trials enable researchers to capture and access data through remote monitoring devices in real-time; thus, improving trial designs that are based on accumulated data.
+In addition, virtual clinical trial enables researchers to capture and access data through remote monitoring devices in real-time; thus, improving trial designs that are based on accumulated data.

 Adoption of Virtual Clinical Trials